-If as a kid you owned Chuck Taylors in every color, you'll be happy to know the high-top style is getting a revamp this year with chic designer logos and modern silhouettes.
+If as a kid you owned Nike Blazers or Chuck Taylors in every color, you'll be happy to know the high-top trend is getting a revamp this year with chic designer logos and modern silhouettes.
 "Our customer is loving the high-top trend, especially when paired with an uber-feminine dress," Maguire notes.

 2020 Sneaker Trend: Taste The Rainbow

-Not sure what sneaker color to try out this spring?
+Not sure what sneaker color to try out this fall?
 Try them all!
 There's no sneaker too colorful to sport around town (by town I mean your neighborhood, of course).
-"We definitely see color as a big part of the story for spring," Eggert explains.
+"We definitely see color as a big part of the story," Eggert explains.
 "Brights are looking great for us, as well as multicolor looks that start to push the boundaries a little bit."

 2020 Sneaker Trend: Fun Soles

 Upgrade a regular rubber sole to something more intriguing, like cool texture and a bit of lift.
-Play with texture with Eyty's Odessa Suede shoe with its soft base and rubbery sole.
-Or try out geometric shapes with Chloé's Clint sneakers.
+Play with retro details like Nike's Shox or try more modern silhouettes that marry the best of boots and sneakers together.

 2020 Sneaker Trend: Velcro